Prospective Graduate Students FAQs

 How long does it take to complete the program?

-Generally, our program can be completed in 2 1/2 years or more depending on whether you choose to go full- or part-time.
-Beginning in Fall 2011, full-time students will complete the program in 2 1/2 years and part-time students will complete the program in 4-5 years.
+The amount of time it takes to complete the program depends on whether students choose to go full time or part time.
+Beginning in the summer, full-time students will complete the program in 3 years and part-time students will complete the program in 4-5 years.

 When are the courses offered?

-Generally, most of our courses are offered early afternoon and evening.
-Summer courses tend to be offered in the morning, afternoon, and some evenings.
-In keeping up with advancements in technology, we do offer some hybrid online courses.
-Currently we do not offer courses on Fridays or weekends.
+Most of our classes are offered in the early afternoons (12-3) or in the early evenings (3-8).
+Summer classes tend to be offered in the morning, afternoon and some evenings.
+Currently, we do not offer courses on Fridays or weekends.

 Can I work and attend graduate school?

-Our answer is, "Yes and it depends."
-Maintaining full-time employment while completing our program is probably not a viable option.
-Students choosing to enroll full-time are encouraged to seek part-time work or apply to be a Graduate Assistant on campus.
-Part-time students may continue to work at their current employment; however, please keep in mind the clinical portion of the program, which includes a 100-hour practicum and 600-hour internship, will not allow you to maintain full-time work status.
-Likewise, you may not use your current employment as your internship.
+Our answer is, “yes" and "it depends”.
+Working full-time while also completing our program is probably not a viable option for most students.
+Students choosing to enroll full-time are encouraged to seek part-time employment or apply to be a Graduate Assistant on campus.
+Part-time students may continue to work at their current employment; however please keep in mind additional demands of the practicum and internship experiences.
+Practicum requires 100 hours (6-8 hours a week) and internship requires 600 hours total (300 per semester or approximately 20 hours a week, which will most likely not allow you to maintain full-time work status.
+Ultimately, it is up to the student to determine the amount of work they can handle while also completing their coursework.
+Finally, you may not use your current place of employment for a potential Practicum or Internship site.

-What is the job market for professional counselors?
+What is the job market like for Professional Counselors?

-The job market for professional counselors ebbs and flows like most professional careers across the nation.
-Our program prides itself in graduating counseling professionals who generally secure employment prior to and early after graduation.
+The job market for professional counselors ebbs and flows like most professional careers across our nation.
+Our program prides itself in graduating counseling professionals who generally secure employment prior to and/or early after graduation.
 Our belief is this, if you are dedicated, passionate, professional, and eager to pursue a career in professional counseling, you will accomplish your goal.

-Can I take courses as a non-admitted student?
+Can I take a course as a non-admitted student?

 Students not formally admitted to the program and whom intend to complete the school counseling emphasis may enroll in the following course:

-This is the only courses in which non-admitted students may enroll.
+This is the only course in which non-admitted students may enroll.
 You will be administratively dropped from courses for which you are ineligible.
-Please note that taking courses as a non-admitted student does not guarantee admission or give you preference in admission selections.
+Please note, taking a course as a non-admitted student does not guarantee admission or give you preference in admission selections.

 How often are graduate students admitted?

-Graduate students are admitted once a year for Summer semester.
-Admission applications are due each year by January 15.
-Faculty begin screening applications shortly thereafter.
-A faculty committee of three reviews the applications and makes recommendations for the on-campus interviews.
-Applicants are invited to the on-campus interviews, which are scheduled in late February.
-Once the interview process is complete, two- three weeks later acceptance letters are sent to students from the Office of Graduate Studies.
+Graduate students are admitted once a year for the summer semester.
+Admission applications are due each year by January 15th.
+Faculty begins screening applications shortly thereafter.
+A faculty committee of two reviews the applications and makes recommendations for the on-campus interviews.
+On-campus interviews are normally scheduled for late February.
+Once the interview process is complete, two-three weeks later acceptance letters are sent to the students.

 How many graduate students are admitted each year?

 Admission to the Department of Professional Counseling is competitive.
-The number of graduate students admitted annually varies, depending on available space within the program.
+The number of graduate students admitted annually varies, depending on the available space within the program.
+Generally, the faculty invites about 35 students into the professional counseling program.

 Do I have to take the GRE for admissions?